ܫܠܡܐ / שָׁלוֹם / سَلاَم

 I earned my Ph.D. in History from Princeton University with training in the history of the Middle East and Mediterranean in the periods of Late Antiquity and the Early Middle Ages (roughly 200-800 of the current era).

 My teaching and research focus on the history of Christianity in the Middle East, Asia, and Africa.
-In particular, he is interested in historical texts in the Syriac language (a dialect of Aramaic).
+In particular, I am interested in historical texts in the Syriac language (a dialect of Aramaic).
 Although often overlooked, these Syriac sources offer many new perspectives on the history of Christianity.
 Syriac was the common language of Christianity in the Middle East and Asia for over a thousand years.
 Syriac literature and networks of Syriac-speaking scholars were often a cultural bridge between Christian and the Islamic cultures.
 Today perhaps more than twenty thousand manuscripts or fragments in Syriac survive, with a wide range in geographic origin stretching from Turkey and Egypt to western China and South India.

-My first book The Practical Christology of Philoxenos of Mabbug (Oxford University Press, 2014) is an analysis of a prolific Syriac author and theologian, Philoxenos of Mabbug (d.
+My first book, The Practical Christology of Philoxenos of Mabbug (Oxford University Press, 2014), is an analysis of a prolific Syriac author and theologian, Philoxenos of Mabbug (d.
 523).
 Philoxenos’ works are one of the largest bodies of literature by a single author to have survived in Syriac.
 In Practical Christology, I offer a new approach to understanding the formation of early Christian theology through attention to overlapping contexts of religious practice.
 The book demonstrates how Philoxenos’ many roles as a metropolitan bishop, sponsor of a revised New Testament, and monastic theologian, lead him to understand theological debates within a larger vision of ascetic and spiritual struggle.
 It was religious practice that made theological formulas meaningful to Philoxenos and his audience.

 In addition to research on late-antique Christianity, I am also strongly interested in the new possibilities which digital scholarship has opened up for scholars in the humanities.
 Not only do the methods of the “digital humanities” make it possible for us to answer scholarly questions in new ways, online scholarship also makes it easier than ever for scholars and their audiences to interact and collaborate.
 For minority cultures who lack state financed libraries or other cultural infrastructure, digital scholarship also provides an inexpensive way to preserve their cultural heritage.